Is Marrakech the most charming city in Africa?

-It dates back to the 19th century, and it was built in the typical style of a traditional Moorish house and boasts fountains, traditional seating areas, Hamman, zellige tiles and carvings, whereas the museum exhibits both modern and traditional Moroccan art.
+Close to Ben Youssef Medersa, is the Museum of Marrakech, housed in the Dar Menebhi Palace.
+The palace dates back to the 19th century, and it is built in the typical style of a traditional Moorish house.
+It features fountains, traditional seating areas, Hamman, zellige tiles and carvings, whereas the museum exhibits both modern and traditional Moroccan art.

 8) El Badi Palace

 El Badi Palace is a ruined palace built in the late 16th century by the Sultan Ahmed al Mansour Saadian Dhahbi and strongly influenced by the architecture of the Alhambra in Granada.
 Walking through the complex, you can appreciate the building that is thought to have consisted of 360 decorated rooms, a courtyard and a central pool.

 Opening hours: 9 am – 5 pm; ticket fee 70 MAD.